wlonk/arcadia/rules/index.md

 When your character imposes their will upon the world, or puts themselves in mortal danger, they are _exerting_ themselves.

-To see whether things go well for their character, the player draws two cards.
-They may invoke an accomplishment or spend a passion token, as many times as they can and wish, to get more cards, one at a time.
-If the total of the cards is 17 or higher, they have succeeded.
-If the total is 22 or higher, they have gone bust, and their attempt has not gone well for them.
-If they stop with a total below 17, it has likewise not gone well.

-To reiterate: when you try something risky, draw two cards, spending passion or accomplishments to get more, one at a time.
-If your total is below 17, you have failed.
-If it is 17 or higher, you have succeeded.
-If it is 22 or higher, you have succeeded at a cost.
+Before exerting yourself, be very clear what the goal is, and what sorts of risks you might face.
+The GM has final say about the risks the best and worst you might expect, but you are entitled to a clear idea of what they might be.

+The GM and the player each get two cards, one each face down, the others face up.
+Play proceeds like blackjack, with the player choosing whether to take another card, and the GM automatically taking one each time after the player does, unless they, the GM, are at 17 or higher.

+In order to take a card, the player must either invoke an Accomplishment, or spend a Passion token.
+They may only do each once in a given Exertion.
+Each Accomplishment may only be used once a session.

+If the player goes bust, or does not beat the GM's total when the cards are revealed, they have failed.

+If the GM goes bust, or the player beats their total, the player has succeeded.

 As always, aces count as 1, and face cards count as 10.

-Before exerting yourself, be very clear what the goal is, and what sorts of risks you might face.
-The GM has final say about the risks that manifest if you go over 21, but you are entitled to a clear idea of what they might be.

 ### Perception